How Your Hormones Dictate Where You Put On Weight

 Tums, bums and thighs – essential hormone balance

-This can be the hardest fat to shift as your body thinks it is helping by giving you extra oestrogen as your own levels decline.
-But unless it is balanced by progesterone you will have oestrogen dominance and it is encouraged by sources such as excess hormonal oestrogen as well as the xenoestrogens in the food and water supply.
+But unless it is balanced by progesterone you will have oestrogen dominance and it is encouraged by sources such as excess hormonal oestrogen from the Pill and HRT as well as the xenoestrogens in the food and water supply.

 Don’t think that exercise will necessarily help.
 In moderation yes, but a study found that exercising for longer than 45 minutes could increase fat around the stomach so keep an eye on the time!

-Add in a diet that contains cruciferous vegetables, such as broccoli and cabbage as they help regulate liver enzymes that metabolise oestrogen and remove it from the body.
-Probiotics and live yoghurt also help you to remove oestrogen from the gut and reducing items such as alcohol, painkillers, processed meat and coffee will make a difference too.
+Probiotics and live yoghurt also help you to remove oestrogen from the gut and reducing items such as painkillers, alcohol, processed meat and coffee will make a difference too.

 Fight the flab – cut down cortisol

-Cortisol is the stress hormone and can impact virtually every system in your body.
 If your fat is confined to just your stomach, then that can be a sign of stress and that are producing too much cortisol for your body to cope with.

 It increases levels of fat and sugar in the bloodstream to prepare you for fight or flight so unless you give it the conditions to use up those new supplies (in exercise for example) then it will simply offload that as fat and your stomach is the handiest place.

-A study by Yale University in the USA found that even slim women are more likely to have excess abdominal fat if they feel stressed regularly.
+A study at Yale University in the USA found that even slim women are more likely to have excess abdominal fat if they feel stressed regularly.
 That’s because abdominal fat has more cortisol receptors than any where else in your body.

-Make sure you balance your blood sugar by eating little and often to control cortisol production.
-Go for slow release forms of energy such as oats and pulses and again don’t over do it on the exercise front.
+Go for slow release forms of energy such as oats and pulses and don’t over do it on the exercise front.

 If you like to go for a run, bear in mind that the body releases cortisol in response to the stress of running so keep it short and calm down afterwards with yoga or meditation.